proxmox/ceph/ceph/doc/rados/operations/monitoring.rst

 Ceph OSDs send heartbeat ping messages amongst themselves to monitor daemon availability.
 We also use the response times to monitor network performance.
-While it is possible that a busy OSD could delay a ping response, we can assume that if a network switch fails mutiple delays will be detected between distinct pairs of OSDs.
+While it is possible that a busy OSD could delay a ping response, we can assume that if a network switch fails multiple delays will be detected between distinct pairs of OSDs.

 By default we will warn about ping times which exceed 1 second (1000 milliseconds).

 ::

-    HEALTH_WARN Long heartbeat ping times on back interface seen, longest is 1118.001 msec
+    HEALTH_WARN Slow OSD heartbeats on back (longest 1118.001ms)

 The health detail will add the combination of OSDs are seeing the delays and by how much.
 There is a limit of 10 detail line items.

 ::

-    [WRN] OSD_SLOW_PING_TIME_BACK: Long heartbeat ping times on back interface seen, longest is 1118.001 msec Slow heartbeat ping on back interface from osd.0 to osd.1 1118.001 msec Slow heartbeat ping on back interface from osd.0 to osd.2 1030.123 msec Slow heartbeat ping on back interface from osd.2 to osd.1 1015.321 msec Slow heartbeat ping on back interface from osd.1 to osd.0 1010.456 msec
+    [WRN] OSD_SLOW_PING_TIME_BACK: Slow OSD heartbeats on back (longest 1118.001ms) Slow OSD heartbeats on back from osd.0 [dc1,rack1] to osd.1 [dc1,rack1] 1118.001 msec possibly improving Slow OSD heartbeats on back from osd.0 [dc1,rack1] to osd.2 [dc1,rack2] 1030.123 msec
+        Slow OSD heartbeats on back from osd.2 [dc1,rack2] to osd.1 [dc1,rack1] 1015.321 msec
+        Slow OSD heartbeats on back from osd.1 [dc1,rack1] to osd.0 [dc1,rack1] 1010.456 msec

 To see even more detail and a complete dump of network performance information the ``dump_osd_network`` command can be used.
 Typically, this would be sent to a mgr, but it can be limited to a particular OSD's interactions by issuing it to any OSD.
 The current threshold which defaults to 1 second